FRRouting/frr/doc/user/bgp.rst

    This is command, will set the time for which stale routes are kept in RIB.

+.. clicmd:: bgp graceful-restart restart-time (0-4095)

+   Set the time to wait to delete stale routes before a BGP open message is received.

+   Using with Long-lived Graceful Restart capability, this is recommended setting this timer to 0 and control stale routes with ``bgp long-lived-graceful-restart stale-time``.

+   Default value is 120.

 .. clicmd:: bgp graceful-restart stalepath-time (1-4095)

    This is command, will set the max time (in seconds) to hold onto